Tell us about your case and our attorneys will contact you promptly

 If you or a loved one suffered a catastrophic or serious injury in or around Durham, let us help you.
 No one should have to face financial struggles while living with severe, life-altering, and often permanent injuries which resulted from someone else’s negligence.
 Sadly, anyone can become a victim of a catastrophic injury.
 Although no amount of compensation can change what happened, our experienced catastrophic injury attorney can help you seek justice and maximize your award.
-At the Law Offices of Naomi Ellis, PLLC, we are devoted to empowering wronged individuals to fight for justice and help them on their road back to recovery.
+At Naomi Ellis Law, we are devoted to empowering wronged individuals to fight for justice and help them on their road back to recovery.
 Our Durham serious injury lawyer is here to take your call.

 A catastrophic injury is a medical and legal term used to describe an injury or illness where victims suffered serious, life-altering, and even permanent injuries that affect their functionality and ability to be gainfully employed.
 Catastrophic injuries result in significant losses and often require a lot of money to keep up with expenses and medical treatments.
 And these expenses mount at a time that victims are likely unable to work.
 The responsible party should be held accountable if you have sustained a debilitating injury due to their negligence.